-If the same conditions are maintained, natural entrenchment of the main stream occurs rapidly over a timescale that is two orders of magnitude smaller than the fan-building timescale (Fig. 4).
-Contrary to the building phase, during which episodes of temporary entrenchment occurred but were followed by refilling and overflow, the incision starting at 15.3 My near the apex is sufficient to constrain the main stream avulsions to the eastern half of the fan for the subsequent time steps (Fig. 4 G, H, I).
+If the same conditions are maintained, natural entrenchment of the main stream occurs rapidly over a timescale that is 2 orders of magnitude smaller than the fan-building timescale (Fig. 4).
+Contrary to the building phase, during which episodes of temporary entrenchment occurred but were followed by refilling and overflow, the incision starting at 15.3 Myr near the apex is sufficient to constrain the main stream avulsions to the eastern half of the fan for the subsequent time steps (Fig. 4, G, H, I).
 A small stream that developed on the eastern foot of the fan episodically captures the main flow and is thus progressively deepened and incised through headward incision.

-- Still, the main flow remains highly distributive and overflows several times this path, before being finally permanently captured at around 15.57 My (Fig. 4 J).
-This event triggers a rapid incision phase, reaching nearly 150 m of incision close to the apex, and larger amounts further downstream.
-The mean elevation change in the foreland drops dramatically upon entrenchment and the fan is subsequently being eroded (mean elevation change remains negative for the rest of the experiment; Fig. 4).
+Still, the main flow remains highly distributive and overflows this path several times before finally being permanently captured at around 15.57 Myr (Fig. 4, J).
+This event triggers a rapid incision phase, reaching nearly 150 m of incision close to the apex and larger amounts further downstream.
+The mean elevation change in the foreland drops dramatically upon entrenchment and the fan is subsequently eroded (mean elevation change remains negative for the rest of the experiment; Fig. 4).
 Erosion sharply increases in the mountain, especially in the watershed of the now connected main stream (Fig. 4).
-Figure 5 suggests that this incision leads to an increase of the relief due to rapid incision in the riverbed and - 20 little to no increased erosion on the hillslopes and ridges.
+Figure 5 suggests that this incision leads to an increase in the relief due to rapid incision in the riverbed and little to no increased erosion on the hillslopes and ridges.

-The main stream then erodes laterally its right bank in the foreland, tending towards an along-strike flow direction without further vertical incision (Fig. 4 K, L).
+The main stream then laterally erodes its right bank in the foreland, tending towards an along-strike flow direction without further vertical incision (Fig. 4, K, L).
 Incision occurs in this bank and oblique to it, eventually capturing a secondary stream of the mountain range.